I made THREE simple balloon arches for Jame’s 1st birthday!

 This is really the last official step!
 This is where your balloon arch will really start to take shape and look sweet AF.
 Fill in all the gaps with balloons of varying sizes, glue a bunch of balloons together to make a tail on one side (like my photo drop arch), etc.!
 Have fun with it!

-I bought these palm branch things from Amazon and stuck them into all of my arches.
+I bought these palm branches from Amazon and stuck them into all of my arches.
 Again, be creative!